alexjwang/RideCast/README.md

 -Incorporating directions into it/integrating more with the Uber app itself -Finding local attractions in the area of the hotspots to possibly create a travel app where you can efficiently bounce from venue to venue quickly but with more freedom than public transit.

+## To see the website
+Run " python app.py " in the root directory of this project.
+It will take a while to finish running the program because it is training the model based on the data.